 - Grease an 8X8 glass baking dish with a little coconut oil then firmly and evenly press the shortbread mixture into the dish.
 Use a toothpick to prick a few holes to allow air to escape.
 Bake for 12 minutes and allow to cool.

 - While the shortbread is baking/cooling, begin working with your date caramel again.
-Discard the water and place dates and ⅛ tsp salt in a food processor.
+Discard the water and place dates and ⅛ teaspoon salt in a food processor.
 Blend until smooth, adding coconut milk a tablespoon at a time.
 You'll want the dates to become smooth but not runny.
 You may not end up using all the coconut milk.
 Set aside.

 - To assemble the bars, use a spatula to spread the caramel over the shortbread layer then sprinkle the pecans on top of that.
 Cut into slices to serve.